-Your need passwords to log into websites and services, and it’s hard to remember them.
-Since it's a bad idea to use the same password for each different website — because if one site is compromised, hackers will have an email address and password that they can try on other sites — you need to ensure that your passwords are different, and hard to crack.
-(A recent episode of the Intego Mac Podcast talks about password strategies.)
+You use passwords to log into websites and services, and since there are so many of them, it’s hard to remember them.
+It’s a bad idea to use the same password for different websites, because if one site is compromised, hackers will have an email address and password that they can try on other sites.
+Because of this, you need to ensure that your passwords are different for every website and app, and that they are hard to crack.
+(An episode of the Intego Mac Podcast talks about password strategies.)

-Your Macs and iOS devices have a “keychain,” which is an encrypted file that stores your passwords and some other information.
+Your Macs and iOS devices have a “keychain,” which is an encrypted file that stores your logins, passwords, and some other information.
 This file syncs via iCloud, so you can use the same passwords on all your devices.
 Here’s how Apple’s iCloud keychain works.

 The Keychain Access App on macOS

 The Keychain Access app on your Mac lets you manage these passwords and other information, but you may go for years without ever seeing it.
-You may never need it, in fact, but if you need to find a password, it's where you go.
-(You can also view website passwords in Safari; go to Preferences > Passwords.)
+You may never need it, in fact, but you can use it if you need to find a password.

-If you click on one of these, such as the login keychain, you’ll see a number of categories: All Items, Passwords, Secure Notes, My Certificates, Keys, and Certificates.
+If you click on one of these, such as the login keychain, you’ll see a number of tabs at the top of the window: All Items, Passwords, Secure Notes, My Certificates, Keys, and Certificates.

 - Passwords include login/password combinations for websites and some apps, Wi-Fi passwords, as well as credit cards stored by Safari.